-Now that you have a general idea of what skills are needed to start and grow a Community Network, it is important to know also where to find support.
-That could be practical, hands-on support, as well as related knowledge from complementary local initiatives, or from the experience of other Community Networks at the international level.
+Now that you have a general idea of what skills are needed to start and grow a community network, it is important to also know where to find support.
+That could be practical, hands-on support as well as related knowledge, either from complementary local initiatives or from other community networks.

-As we have already pointed out, a big part of the success of CNs has been due to the collaborative spirit between pioneers of that time.
-Today there are still many venues that Community Networks practitioners meet and exchange knowledge and experience like the Wireless Battle Mesh, the Radical Networks conference as well as various mailing lists you can freely subscribe to (the DC3 discussion spaces including a mailing list, the Battlemesh mailing list, and many others) - some more resources are reported Chapter 12 and many more are listed in Appendix E. You will probably want to engage in these various spaces to get feedback and advice on your project.
+As we have already pointed out, a big part of the success of community networks has been due to the collaborative spirit between the pioneers of that time.

+Today there are still many venues where community network practitioners meet and exchange knowledge and experience like the Wireless Battle Mesh, the Radical Networks conference as well as various mailing lists you can freely subscribe to (the Dynamic Coalition of Community Connectivity - or DC3 - discussion spaces, including a mailing list; the Battlemesh mailing list, and many others) - more resources are covered in Chapter 12 and listed in Appendix E. You will probably want to engage in these various spaces to get feedback and advice on your project.

-If your project becomes ambitious, it might require the engagement of network technologists to deploy and maintain the network, of designers to create a visual identity, of software developers to implement sophisticated local services, of managers to work toward the economic sustainability of the network, of legal and policy experts to ensure the legality, and of other facilitators, initiators, community leaders to develop or enhance different local initiatives that would benefit from being linked to a Community Network.
+If your project becomes ambitious, it might require the engagement of network technologists to deploy and maintain the network, of designers to create a visual identity, of software developers to implement sophisticated local services, of managers to work toward the economic sustainability of the network, of legal and policy experts to ensure the legality, and of other facilitators, initiators and community leaders to develop or enhance different local initiatives that would benefit from being linked to a community network.

-People with these skills may already be engaging in other local community initiatives, which could prove to be interested participants in your Community Network project.
+People with these skills may already be engaging in other local community initiatives, and they could prove to be interested in your community network project.
 An urban garden can offer a public access point to the network and a physical space for community gatherings or for organising network-related events.
 A community currency project can create links to other actors in the local economy towards a complementary market of resources and services.
 A local design firm could provide support in framing and passing on the concept through visual communication.
-A fablab can contribute with technical expertise.
+A hack lab or fablab can contribute with technical expertise.
 An academic institution can engage students and potential interns for documenting and analysing the communications, social, legal, business and political dimension of the project.

 Together, all of these actors form an entire ecosystem that you should engage with when planning for your project.
-You can for instance invite them to work jointly in educational activities on the politics of digital technology, or participatory practices in planning and decision-making processes, social and political activities at the neighbourhood level such as urban gardens, cooperative housing, community currency initiatives, etc.
+You can, for instance, invite them to work jointly in educational activities on the politics of digital technology, or participatory practices in planning and decision-making processes, social and political activities at the neighbourhood level such as urban gardens, cooperative housing, community currency initiatives, etc.